RaaulCabrera/short-links-js/README.md

 # shrt

-This project is a simple web application for short url creation througth an RESTful API.
+This project is a simple web application for short url creation througth a RESTful API.
 The documentation of the api is here: https://documenter.getpostman.com/view/4981940/RWTeVMhd In order to install the application follow this steps: